nathangathright/pod.garden/products/podse.io.md

 # podse.io
-Boost your podcast by automating transcripts and annotations
+Enhance your podcast and SEO with full searchable transcripts.
+Editing is a breeze with playback controls.

 https://podse.io